DevOpsPlayground/Hands-on-with-Building-Cost-Efficient-Infrastructure-in-AWS-with-Terraform/lab_3/README.md

   }
 }
 ```
-Next we need to make sure that our Lambda function has sufficient permissions.
+Next we need to make sure that our Lambda function has sufficient permissions so we will create appropriate policy.
 ```golang
 resource "aws_iam_policy" "dynamodb" {
   name        = "playground-${var.my_panda}"